Misterio77/website/_pages/index.md

 I'm a huge fan of space and science fiction genres (games, books, artwork).

-I love animals (i've got five cats and a dog), the planet, and the people who live in it.
+I love animals (I have five cats and a dog), the planet, and the people who live in it.

 ## Causes